CounterpartyXCP/Documentation/Introduction/about_xcp.md

 The supply of XCP was created in a process called 'proof-of-burn' that started January 2nd and ended February 3rd of 2014 (a total of 5000 Bitcoin blocks).

-**During this period, anyone was able to exchange bitcoins for XCP automatically on a protocol level under the following terms:**
+**During this period, anyone was able to exchange bitcoins for XCP automatically on a protocol level under the following conditions:**

-* Users sent their BTC to a verifiably unspendable Bitcoin address ([1CounterpartyXXXXXXXXXXXXXXXUWLpVr](http://blockscan.com/burn))
+* Users sent their BTC to a verifiably unspendable Bitcoin address with no known private key. ([1CounterpartyXXXXXXXXXXXXXXXUWLpVr](http://blockscan.com/burn))

-* The number of XCP received per BTC was between 1000 and 1500, with more being rewarded the earlier the burn took place.
+* Each BTC was automatically exchanged for a number of XCP between 1000 and 1500, with more being rewarded the earlier the burn took place.

 * The reward bonus decreased linearily with the block index.

 * Each address was limited to 1 BTC.

-The method used was to create a provably unspendable Bitcoin address (one with no known private key), namely "[1CounterpartyXXXXXXXXXXXXXXXUWLpVr](http://blockscan.com/burn)".
+Since the BTC on the burn address will never be spendable again, they are considered destroyed or 'burned'.

 ### Smart contracts execution steps (gas) are paid in XCP.